Orthogonal Delay-Doppler Division Multiplexing Modulation with Tomlinson-Harashima Precoding

 Subsequently, similar to that in the standalone ODDM system, $y^{\rm THP}_{\rm T}[\bar m]$ goes through the S/P converter to obtain $y^{\rm THP}_{\rm TD}[m',n']$ with $y^{\rm THP}_{\rm T}[\bar m] = y^{\rm THP}_{\rm T}[n'M+m'] = y^{\rm THP}_{\rm TD}[m',n']$, $m'\in \{0,1,...,M-1\}$, and $n' \in \{0,1,...,N-1\}$.
 Finally, $y^{\rm THP}_{\rm TD}$ is transformed into DD domain to obtain $Y_{\rm DD}[m',k']$ based on (\ref{Equ2}) and (\ref{Equ12}) as: Therein, we refer to $I_{\rm DD}[m',k']$ as the {\it modified modulus interference}, which is given by:

 where $I_{\rm TD}[m',n'] = I_{\rm T}[n'M+m'] = I_{\rm T}[\bar m]$.

 When carefully observing the $Y_{\rm DD}[m',k']$ in (\ref{DEMOX5}), while comparing the $Y_{\rm DD}[m',k']$ in (\ref{Equ12}), we find that the introduction of the time domain THP to the ODDM system makes the $Y_{\rm DD}[m',k']$ immune to ISI.
-Due to this, it becomes possible to perform DD domain single-tap equalization for the ODDM system with time domain THP.
+Due to this, it becomes possible to perform DD domain single-tap equalization for the ODDM system with time domain THP \footnote{We note that the proposed THP design or other variants of THP designs can also be introduced to reduce the receiver complexity other systems suffering from severe ISI, e.g., the system adopting the unified non-orthogonal waveform which introduces ISI at the transmitter to improve the system spectrum efficiency \cite{unow}.
+Besides, given the similarity in the digital sequence of ODDM and OTFS, and the fact that our THP designs rely on the time-domain digital symbols to perform THP, we clarify that the proposed THP design can readily be applied to OTFS systems.}.
 The single-tap equalized DD domain symbols can be obtained as:

 As can be observed in (\ref{DEMOST}), in addition to the effects of {the first propagation path} (i.e., $h_1$) and noise (i.e., ${w}[m',k']$), the system reliability is influenced by the modified modulus interference $I_{\rm DD}[m',k']$.
 This interference term {needs to be} as small as possible to ensure reliable communication.
 Hence, in the next section, we analyze the modified modulus interference in detail.